United States men's national beach soccer team: FIFA Beach Soccer World Cup

 The sport of beach soccer, and the United States national beach soccer team, became a recognized part of FIFA – the main international governing body of soccer – in 2005, in which CONCACAF – the Confederation of North & Central America and Caribbean Association Football – became the officiating body for qualifying tournaments.

 The U.S. national beach soccer team went on to compete in FIFA Beach Soccer World Cup tournaments from 2005 through 2013 against some of the 98 total national teams from all around the world.
 The U.S. has competed in all CONCACAF tournaments since their inception, achieving three titles (2006, 2013, 2023) and qualifying for the FIFA Beach Soccer World Cup seven times: 2005, 2006, 2007, 2013, 2019, 2021, and 2024.

 In 2005, the U.S. team made it to the World Cup in Brazil.
 In the group stages, they were unable to win either of their games, resulting in them not making it through to the playoffs.

 In 2006, the men's national team won the CONCACAF Beach Soccer Championship and qualified for the FIFA World Cup, which was held in Brazil.
 Due to them only winning one game in the group stages, they did not qualify for the playoffs.

-Ben Astorga set a tournament record by scoring just four seconds into a match against Canada during the 2006 CONCACAF Beach Soccer Championship.

 In 2007, the team made it to the FIFA World Cup in Brazil again.
 They ended up losing in the group stages and were unable to make it through to the playoffs.

 In 2008, 2009, and 2010, the U.S. team fell in the semifinals of the CONCACAF Beach Soccer Championships and did not qualify for the World Cup.
 The FIFA Beach Soccer World Cup changed to being held every other year, meaning the next opportunity for the U.S. to qualify would be in 2013.

 In 2013, the men's national beach soccer team won the CONCACAF Beach Soccer Championship and qualified for the World Cup which was held in Tahiti.
 They did not make it through the group stages and were out before the playoffs.

 Anthony Chimienti is the U.S. all-time leading goal scorer in World Cup play with 9 goals, participating in 3 World Cups.

 At the 2015 CONCACAF Beach Soccer Championship, the U.S. lost in the semifinals and did not qualify for the World Cup.
 In 2017, they lost in the quarterfinals and once again did not qualify for the World Cup.

 At the 2019 CONCACAF Beach Soccer Championship, the U.S. lost in the finals, but their 2nd-place finish qualified them for the 2019 FIFA Beach Soccer World Cup.

 In 2023, the U.S. National Team managed getting first at the 2023 CONCACAF Beach Soccer Championship, qualifying them for the 2024 FIFA Beach Soccer World Cup, with their top scorer at the World Cup being Alessandro Canale.
 They fell short, not making past the group stage.